Kitchen renovation Stoke Holy Cross Watermill

-Colours… When it comes to choosing a colour, there is no restriction or limitation because of paint!
-By that I mean, if you want a colour from any colour card or even from a sample of fabric, in my experience we can accurately match almost any colour in our preferred furniture enamel.
+Colours.
+When it comes to choosing a colour, there is no restriction or limitation because of paint!
+By that I mean, if you want a colour from any colour card or fabric sample, in my experience we can accurately match almost any colour in our preferred furniture enamel.
 If you want a kitchen painted the same colour as a Coleman’s mustard tin, no problem!

 Once a colour choice has been made I suggest buying a sample pot and preparing a sample board or simple lining paper.
 These can be moved around the kitchen so you can get an idea of what the colour looks like in different lights.
 They decided on an equivalent of White Tie in a Matt 15% sheen.

 Degreasing.
 Once I have protected everything precious, I start by using a 50/50 mix of Fluxaf pro clean and a coarse green scourer to degrease all of the surfaces.
 This is a crucial part of the process, literally the key to ensuring the high quality finish overall.

 As with many of the kitchens I do, work-space is always a challenging factor.
 To keep things simple and efficient, I label and remove all doors and drawer fronts and transport them to my workshop.

 Sanding.
 I treated all the base and wall units and end panels to a good sanding.
 I use a combination of 120 and 240 grit Abranet abrasive on my faithful Festool RTS 400 sander.
 The sander is connected to a Festool CTL Midi dust extractor, a not inexpensive combination that ensures all surfaces are properly sanded with minimum mess.

 Primers.
 I wipe everything down thoroughly with a methylated spirit cloth before ever applying any paint.
 A perfectly prepared surface is ready for the first of two coats of adhesion primer.